Small Group Tour ●IJT Classic

 Day 13-14

-TThis morning we'll return to Tokyo by direct shinkansen bullet train, arriving in just over two hours.
-The afternoon is free for any last-minute sightseeing, shopping, or simply soaking up the atmosphere of the city before the journey home.
+Return to Tokyo by direct Shinkansen bullet train, arriving in just over two hours.
+The afternoon is free for any last-minute sightseeing, shopping, or izakaya bar hopping, before the group's farewell dinner and your journey home.

 Tour Reviews